jonas-hagen/meteo-logger-server/README.md

 which is more or less dedicated to logging and providing meteo data.
 The install precedure is quite a hack and is not very user friendly.

+The flask development server is used to provide the web page.
+This means that this server should only be started in a trusted network, not reachable from the outside.

 ## Components

 * Python package ``meteo`` contains: